Russian missiles hit Ukrainian city of Sumy during Palm Sunday celebrations, killing more than 30

 “Everyone knows: This war was initiated by Russia alone.
 And today, it is clear that Russia alone chooses to continue it — with blatant disregard for human lives, international law and the diplomatic efforts of President Trump,” he wrote in a statement.

-Elsewhere in Ukraine, a 62-year-old woman was killed in Russian shelling of the Ukrainian city of Kherson, regional Gov. Oleksandr Prokudin said Sunday.
+Elsewhere in Ukraine, two women, ages 62 and 68, and a 48-year-old man were killed in Russian attacks on the Kherson region, local Gov. Oleksandr Prokudin said.
+Another person was killed during Russian shelling on Ukraine's Donetsk region, Gov. Vadym Filashkin said.

-The mayor of the Ukrainian city of Kharkiv, Ihor Terekhov, also said Sunday that a Russian strike had hit one of the city’s kindergartens, shattering windows and damaging the building’s facade.
+The mayor of the Ukrainian city of Kharkiv, Ihor Terekhov, said a Russian strike hit one of the city’s kindergartens, shattering windows and damaging the building’s facade.
 No casualties were reported.

 Spring offensive fears despite peace talks